perpetualKid/GetText.NET/README.md

 Debugging
 ---------

-Debug version of the NGettext binary outputs debug messages to System.Diagnostics.Trace.
+Debug version of the GetText binary outputs debug messages to System.Diagnostics.Trace.
-You can register trace listeners to see NGettext debug messages.
+You can register trace listeners to see GetText debug messages.
-Please note that Release version of the NGettext binary does not produse any trace messages.
+Please note that Release version of the GetText binary does not produse any trace messages.

 ```csharp
 	Trace.Listeners.Add(new TextWriterTraceListener(Console.Out));